shoesole/cakephp3-mandrill/README.md

 # CakePHP 4 Mandrill plugin

-This is a Mandrill Email Transport plugin for CakePHP 4.
-To use, you'll need to have an active Mandrill account, set up with the email address you'll be sending from, and an API `key`.
+This is a Mandrill / MailChimp Transactional Email Transport plugin for CakePHP 4.
+To use, you'll need to have an active MailChimp account with Transactional Email support, set up with the email address you'll be sending from, and an API `key`.

+This plugin is based on the CakePHP 3 Mandrill Plugin By Lennaert van Dijke: https://github.com/Lennaert/cakephp3-mandrill

 To install this plugin, you're best off using composer.
 Add: